melbournebioinformatics/MelBioInf_docs/docs/tutorials/molecular_dynamics_101/molecular_dynamics_101.md

 As we will be working from a terminal on the cluster and later downloading data back to our local desktop for visualization and analysis, we will be assuming that the users have basic knowledge of Unix/Linux.
 If you are unfamiliar with these, we suggest you first work through this [Unix tutorial](https://melbournebioinformatics.github.io/MelBioInf_docs/tutorials/unix/robinson-unix-link/).

+**Important**: NAMD has specific licencing requirements.
+Users are required to agree to these requirements to use NAMD on the Melbourne Bioinformatics HPC clusters.
+Login on [https://my.vlsci.org.au/](https://my.vlsci.org.au/), select 'Software agreement', 'Add software', 'NAMD'.

+> **Note**: this tutorial describes the use of Snowy, but all these steps can be carried out on Barcoo by substituting every instance of `snowy` for `barcoo`.

+*Tutorials created by Mike Kuiper, edited by Thomas Coudrat.*

 -----

 ## 1 - Overview